 Bullying hurts everyon colved.
 Even the bullies!
-Bullies tend to have a color time
+Bullies tend to have a color time finishing school, and some even

 Some believe that bullying is part of growing up, and elearn to stand up for ourselves.
 There are Uspry life lessons than being abused!
 There is simply how cuse for bullying.
 No one ever